Keyboard shortcuts

 1. Compile latency

 A single-crate workspace with the same code would force a full re-compile on any internal change.
-With 18 crates, a change in the renderer doesn’t touch the lexer, scanner, or any of the bindings — incremental compile times stay sub-second on iteration.
+With the workspace split, a change in the renderer doesn’t touch the lexer, scanner, or any of the bindings — incremental compile times stay sub-second on iteration.

 2. No-std reach

-aozora-veb and aozora-spec are no_std-clean.
+aozora-veb and aozora-spec are no_std-clean. aozora-scan is no_std-clean by default; the SIMD backends opt in to the std feature for runtime CPU detection.
 That matters for the wasm32 build (where std is a real cost) and would matter for embedded targets if anyone ever needed one.
 Keeping them in dedicated crates enforces the no_std discipline at the crate-graph level — adding a std import would require depending on a std-using crate, which is a visible Cargo.toml change.

 3. Binding modularity